pulumi/docs/content/blog/esc-automation-api-pulumi-service-provider-launch/index.md

 We have exciting plans to further enhance these capabilities.
 Here's a sneak peek at what's on the horizon:

-- **Pulumi service Provider**: Capabilities to Open, Read, and List any Environment versions and version tags
+- **Pulumi service Provider**: Capabilities to Open, Read, and List any environment versions and version tags
 - **Automation API**: Capabilities to author new environments, and assign version tags

 Need more features or want to share feedback?
 We encourage you to open new issues on our [GitHub repository](https://github.com/pulumi/esc/issues/new/choose) or upvote existing [ones](https://github.com/pulumi/esc/issues).